-Second, victims have the option of filing claims under the Act to three different bodies: the National Women's Commission, local bodies or to the police.
+Second, victims have the option of filing claims under the Act to three different bodies: the National Women's Commission, local bodies or to the police.168 Most women go to the police.
 However, the police, instead of filing charges, often initiate mediation themselves.
 It is not uncommon to see women who have been forced into mediation come back later with renewed complaints of domestic violence.